tanteckfang/tp/docs/DeveloperGuide.md

 The add course mechanism is facilitated by `AddCommand`.
 It extends `Command` which overrides the following operation:
 * `AddCommand#execute():` Adds a person into NUSCoursemates

-Given below is an example usage scenario and how the add mechanism behaves at each step.
+Given below is an example usage scenario and how the add mechanism behaves at each step focusing on the `Course` field.

 Step 1.
-The user will input the add command along with the person's name and the course that the person is taking.
+The user executes `add n/John p/81234567 \n c/CS2103T` to add a new person.

 Step 2.
-When `Logic` is called upon to execute the command, it will pass it to an `AddressBookParser` object which will call `parseCommand()` which creates a parser `AddCommandParser` object.
+When `LogicManager` is called upon to execute the command, it will pass it to an `AddressBookParser` object which will call `parseCommand()` which creates a parser `AddCommandParser` object.

 Step 3.
 The parser `AddCommandParser` will then parse the command and create objects for each field.
-Each field will go through their own respective parse method in `ParserUtil`.
 The course will be indicated by the `c/` prefix.
-For this scenario, we will be focusing on the `Course`.

 Step 4.
-The `parseCourses()` method in `ParserUtil` is invoked within `AddCommandParser`, where the `Course` field can accept multiple inputs.
-Each input is individually parsed using the `parseCourse()` method.
+Using all the parsed fields (`Name, Phone, Email, Address, Telehandle, Tag, Courses`), a `Person` object is constructed.

 Step 5.
-During the `parseCourse()` method, the validity of the course string is verified by checking with the `CourseUtil#contains()` method to ensure it is a valid input.
+This results in a `AddCommand` object which is executed by the `LogicManager`.

 Step 6.
-After parsing each course input, a `Course` object is constructed.
+The command will communicate with the `Model` to add a person.

 Step 7.
-The constructed `Course` object is returned to `ParserUtil`.
-It is then combined with other `Course` inputs into a `Set<Course>`.

-Step 8.
-The `Set<Course>` is returned from `ParserUtil` to `AddCommandParser`.

-Step 9.
-Using all the parsed fields (`Name, Phone, Email, Address, Telehandle, Tag, Courses`), a `Person` object is constructed.

-Step 10.
-This results in a `AddCommand` object which is executed by the `LogicManager`.

-Step 11.
-The command will communicate with the `Model` to add a person with the inputted course.

-Step 12.
-Upon success, the result of the command execution is encapsulated as a CommandResult object which is returned back from `Logic`.
+Upon success, the result of the command execution is encapsulated as a CommandResult object which is returned back from `LogicManager`.

-For example, let's say the user inputs `add n/John p/81234567 c/CS2103T`.
 The following sequence diagram shows how the add operation works:

 ![AddSequenceDiagram](images/AddSequenceDiagram.png)